 Notes: A new brand for us here that makes a lot of claims of natural, but I see a few ingredients I typically question.
 Phenoxyethanol is not a deal breaker for me unless there are options that work without it.
 The same goes for Cocamidopropyl Betaine due to contamination concerns.

 A lot of these wipe companies add SOME kind of preservative or else your wipes get moldy rather quick.
 Both of those ingredients score a 4 in EWG Skin Deep but the product averages a 2.
 Both this one and the Sensitive version of wipes score the same.

 Reusable Baby Wipes

 - GroVia Reusable Cloth Wipes – I love these.
-I have them and stole them for myself as face cloths for removing make up and dirt.
+I have them and stole them for myself as face cloths for removing make-up and dirt.
 They are SO SOFT it’s ridiculous.
-For baby I use in conjunction with a diaper spray, or simply just water.
+For baby, I use it in conjunction with a diaper spray, or simply just water.

 - Thirsties Cloth Wipes – Super duper soft

 - A reader also recommended using Etsy.com to find great cloth baby wipes and that was a great tip.
 There are tons for a great price.
 Cute ones too!